chimericdream/worldofpannotia.com/src/_specific_magic_weapons/flame-tongue.md

   casterLevel: "12th"
   prerequisites:
     feats: ["{% feat_link craft-magic-arms-and-armor %}"]
-    spells: ["_scorching ray_", "_flame blade_, _flame strike_, or _fireball_"]
+    spells: ["{% spell_link scorching-ray %}", "{% spell_link flame-blade %}, {% spell_link flame-strike %}, or {% spell_link fireball %}"]
     special: []
   slot: ""
-  marketPrice: 0
+  marketPrice: 20715
   marketPriceSpecial: ""
   costToCreate:
-    gp: 0
+    gp: 10515
-    xp: 0
+    xp: 816
   costToCreateSpecial: ""
   weight: ""
-  description: ""
+  description: |
----
     This is a _+1 flaming burst longsword_.
 Once per day, the sword can blast forth a fiery ray at any target within 30 feet as a ranged touch attack.
 The ray deals 4d6 points of fire damage on a successful hit.
-; Price 20,715 gp; Cost 10,515 gp + 816 XP.
+---